grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 // Deallocate the pointer itself using the custom memory allocator manager.destroy(dsp);

-// Deallocate static tables using the custom memory allocator mydsp::classDestroy(&manager);
+// Deallocate static tables (using the custom memory allocator) mydsp::classDestroy();

 {% endhighlight %}